 The total amount of PLVS Energy, in megawatt hours, «Customer Name» may schedule during any single day of a PLVS Event shall not exceed the PLVS Daily Limit.
 BPA shall calculate «Customer Name»’s PLVS Daily Limit for each month of the Fiscal Year as follows:

-Daily Energy Limit= Monthly P10 PNR –Monthly P50 PNR) X 12
+Daily Energy Limit= (Monthly P10 Peak Net Requirement –Monthly Peak Net Requirement) X 12

+Where:

+“Monthly P10 Peak Net Requirement” means the sum of each «Customer Name» Member’s P10 Peak Net Requirement for a given month, as listed in the table in section 1.4.8.5 of this exhibit.

+“Monthly Peak Net Requirement” means the sum of each «Customer Name» Member’s Peak Net Requirement for a given month, as listed in the table in section 1.4.1 of this exhibit.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with «Customer Name»’s PLVS Daily Limit amount, in whole megawatt hours.